below/HelloSilicon/README.md

 ## Chapter 6

-Of course, the usual alignment and addressing changes were needed.

-And as we learned in Chapter 5, all assembler directives (like `.equ` must be in lowercase for the Clang assember.
+As we learned in Chapter 5, all assembler directives (like `.equ` must be in lowercase for the Clang assember.

-Please note that I have not tested the `codesnippts` code yet, at this point all I can say is that it builds.

 ## Chapter 7